Eric Zhang Resume

 Professional Experience

-- I also developed Modal's high-throughput content-addressed file system, tiered cache over petabytes of data, a novel serverless HTTP stack, distributed TLS relays, container sandboxing via gVisor, eBPF network infrastructure, and a WireGuard-based VPN.
+• I developed Modal's content-addressed file system for container images, tiered cache over petabytes of data, a novel serverless HTTP stack, distributed TLS relays, container sandboxing via gVisor, eBPF network infrastructure, and a WireGuard-based VPN.

 Software Engineer at Convex